wiseman/orbital-detector/README.md

   postgresql://localhost:5432/orbital logs/RTL*.gz
 ```

-Reports are put into the `reports` table, with the following schema:
+Reports are put into the `reports` table, which has the following schema:

 | Column       | Description                 |
 |--------------|-----------------------------|